URBAN OPTIKS IS AN ESSENTIAL BUSINESS AND IS OPEN DURING THE STAY-AT-HOME ORDER

 - Walk-up services are currently not available.

-- Upon arrival and check-in with a staff member, patients are asked to wait in the outdoor “waiting room” which includes chairs spaced 6 feet apart, a sanitizing station, and mirrors for patient fittings and adjustments.
+- Upon arrival and check-in with a staff member, patients are asked to wait in the outdoor “waiting room” which includes chairs spaced 6 feet apart and mirrors for patient fittings and adjustments.

-- Patients may also wait in their parked car and call the practice to announce their arrival.
-Staff members can text patients when they are ready to be seen in the practice.
+- Patients may also wait in their parked car and call/text the practice to announce their arrival.

 - As much as possible, dispenses and adjustments are conducted outside.